9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 ```

 Looking at the output we see a good mix of simple, base cases, and some
 more complicated nested documents.
-We\'ll be generating hundreds of
+We'll be generating hundreds of
 these each test run, so that should do a pretty good job.
 We can now
 write some generic properties for our document functions.